tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 This can feel like *"soft"* work - somehow less important than the *"real"* work of finding clients, setting up an LLC, etc. But the truth is that the labels you use to describe yourself are crucial to your self-identity in the world of independent work.

-And, counter-intuitively, the label you need is not one that works for others (clients, friends etc) - it's a label that works for you.
+And, counter-intuitively, creating labels is hard not because they have to work for others (clients, friends etc) but because the label has to work for you.
 The real audience is the person looking back at you in the mirror.
 A label you can feel comfortable and confident with.

 *Do I justify this label?*